simonada/AI-Projects/README.md

   1.2.
   - implementation of the game Clickomania
-  - implementation of two search algorithms to solve the game
+  - application of two search algorithms to solve the game

 2. Bayesian Networks

+  2.1.
+Structure and Parameter Learning
+  - implementation of K2 Algorithm with two scoring functions (original score and Bayesian Information Criterion)
+  - experiments performed with two datasets
+  2.2.
+Inference (partially unstable solution)
+  - implementation of Variable Elimination to get a probability for an occurence of a query
+  - application to the two datasets